collapsed-stacks/startups/questions/1402/how-to-find-very-small-startups.md

 - posted by: [JacktheMac](https://stackexchange.com/users/5353530/jackthemac) on 2014-11-18
 - score: 7

-<p>As the co-founder of a globally successful publishing company as well as a few other startups I’d say one problem is that most startups work on mutual trust between the few people in at the beginning. </p>
+As the co-founder of a globally successful publishing company as well as a few other startups I’d say one problem is that most startups work on mutual trust between the few people in at the beginning.

-<p>Often they will be bringing something new to the market, and will be very cautious about letting outsiders know exactly what they’re up to.
-The last thing they want (sorry) is someone straight out of college, ambitious and eager to get on, who could well take their ideas/tech/solutions/intellectual property to another company, since s/he is not financially or emotionally invested in that startup.</p>
+Often they will be bringing something new to the market, and will be very cautious about letting outsiders know exactly what they’re up to.
+The last thing they want (sorry) is someone straight out of college, ambitious and eager to get on, who could well take their ideas/tech/solutions/intellectual property to another company, since s/he is not financially or emotionally invested in that startup.

-<p>So don’t be surprised if very small startups of the sort you mention treat you with a degree of wariness.
-As well as proving you have something to bring to the table, you also have to show that you can keep schtum – and not disappear when the going gets tough, or you disagree with the others.</p>
+So don’t be surprised if very small startups of the sort you mention treat you with a degree of wariness.
+As well as proving you have something to bring to the table, you also have to show that you can keep schtum – and not disappear when the going gets tough, or you disagree with the others.

-<p>Also, startups almost always have very little cash to pay salaries (I worked for five years before receiving my first small pay cheque from startup #1).
-Don’t go in expecting much above the minimum wage.</p>
+Also, startups almost always have very little cash to pay salaries (I worked for five years before receiving my first small pay cheque from startup #1).
+Don’t go in expecting much above the minimum wage.

-<p>Just my penn'eth...</p>
+Just my penn'eth...

 ## Answer 1403